 \section{Abstract}

-In many scientific problems such as video surveillance, modern genomics, and finance, data often are collected from diverse domains across time that exhibit time-dependent heterogeneous properties.
-It is important to not only integrate data from multiple sources (called multi-view data), but also to incorporate time dependency for deep understanding of the underlying system.
-Latent factor models are popular tools for exploring multi-view data.
-However, it is frequently observed that these models do not perform well for complex systems and they are not applicable to longitudinal data.
-Therefore, we propose a generative model based on variational autoencoder and recurrent neural network to infer the latent dynamic factors for multi-view longitudinal data.
-This approach allows us to identify the disentangled latent embeddings across multiple modalities while accounting for the time factor.
+In many scientific problems such as video surveillance, modern genomics, and finance, data are often collected from diverse measurements across time that exhibit time-dependent heterogeneous properties.
+Thus, it is important to not only integrate data from multiple sources (called multi-view data), but also to incorporate time dependency for deep understanding of the underlying system.
+We propose a generative model based on variational autoencoder and a recurrent neural network to infer the latent dynamics for multi-view temporal data.
+This approach allows us to identify the disentangled latent embeddings across views while accounting for the time factor.
 We invoke our proposed model for analyzing three datasets on which we demonstrate the effectiveness and the interpretability of the model.